OmRam/jenkins_git/README.md

 # jenkins_git
-A simple project to test jenkins git integration
+A simple project to test jenkins git integration.
+Any commit should trigger a build in Jenkins.